raufhacizade/EscapeFromDeath/README.md

   <img src="forReadME/3.gif">
 </p>

-One of the other movable object is Ice Dams.If player pass under the  Ice Dams, then they will fall down until be stuck in the blocks.
-If wolf or player will collide with these  Ice Dams, then they will be die immediatly.
+One of the other movable object is Ice Dams.If player passes under the  Ice Dams, then they will fall down until be stuck in the blocks.
+If wolf or player will collides with these  Ice Dams, then they will be die immediatly.

 <p align="center">
   <img src="forReadME/4.gif">
 </p>

+In the final part of first level, there is Monster which is much smarter and stronger than other enemies.
+If player enters in angle of vision of Monster, then it starts to follow player and nothing can damage this enemy.
+If player has enough coins and gets closer to the Main Door, then door will be opened and player can pass to second level.

 <h1 align="center"> The main concepts of the application. </h1>